-Patrick Tech Store Accounts, tools, and software now available in the store This slot is temporarily dedicated to the Patrick Tech ecosystem.Start with the work you actually do every day
+Patrick Tech Store Open the AI plans, tools, and software currently getting the push Jump straight into the store to see what Patrick Tech is pushing right now.Start with the work you actually do every day

 If you mostly need quick prompting, free tiers can still be enough.
 Paid value starts to show when the workflow touches long-form writing, research, coding, meetings, heavy files, or team sharing.
 The value of a guide is not just listing steps but helping readers move faster, make fewer mistakes, and know when it is worth applying.